 Rockets vs. Mavericks: How to Watch, Lineups, Injury Report, More

-HOUSTON — After falling to the Boston Celtics, the Houston Rockets (10-24) will conclude their three-game road trip Thursday night against the Dallas Mavericks (19-16) inside American Airlines Center.
+HOUSTON — The Houston Rockets (10-26) will close their four-game regular season series against the Dallas Mavericks (21-16) Monday night, inside the Toyota Center.

-The Rockets sustained a 112-106 home loss to the Mavericks on Friday.
-Luka Doncic recorded a game-high 50 points in the win.
-Four days later, he became the first player since James Harden to record a 60-point triple-double.
+The Rockets will try to end their three-game losing skid in their first game of 2023.
+Unfortunately, their first contest in the new year will come against Luka Doncic, who has been on a tear since his 50-point explosion in Houston on Dec.
+23.

-The perennial MVP candidate led Dallas to a 126-121 overtime victory against the New York Knicks with 60 points, 21 rebounds and 10 assists.
-Following his historic performance, Doncic is averaging 33.6 points, 8.8 assists and 8.7 rebounds.
+Doncic is averaging 45.6 points, 11.2 rebounds and 10.2 assists over his last five games.
+Saturday night, he led the Mavericks to a 126-125 road win over the San Antonio Spurs.
+Doncic recorded a game-high 51 points on 18-of-29 shooting from the field, nine assists and six rebounds.

 Rockets vs. Mavericks Broadcast Information